-- Announcements by us regarding liquidity, significant acquisitions, equity investments and divestitures, strategic relationships, addition or loss of significant customers and contracts, capital expenditure commitments and litigation; - · Issuance of convertible or equity securities and related warrants for general or merger and acquisition purposes; - · Issuance or repayment of debt, accounts payable or convertible debt for general or merger and acquisition purposes; - Sale of a significant number of shares of our common stock by shareholders; - General market and economic conditions; - Quarterly variations in our operating results; - Investor and public relation activities; - Announcements of technological innovations; - New product introductions by us or our competitors; - Competitive activities; and - Additions or departures of key personnel.
+- Announcements by us regarding liquidity, significant acquisitions, equity investments and divestitures, strategic relationships, addition or loss of significant customers and contracts, capital expenditure commitments and litigation; - · Issuance of convertible or equity securities and related warrants for general or merger and acquisition purposes; - · Issuance or repayment of debt, accounts payable or convertible debt for general or merger and acquisition purposes; - Sale of a significant number of shares of our common stock by shareholders; - General market and economic conditions; - Quarterly variations in our operating results; - Investor and public relation activities; - Announcements of technological innovations; - New product introductions by us or our competitors; - Competitive activities; and - · Additions or departures of key personnel.

-These broad market and industry factors may have a material adverse effect on the market price of our common stock, regardless of our actual operating performance.
+These broad market and industry factors may have a material adverse effect on the market price of our common stock, regardlessof our actual operating performance.
 These factors could have a material adverse effect on our business, financial condition and results of operations.

-TRADING IN THE COMPANY'S STOCK MAY BE RESTRICTED BY BLUE SKY ELIGIBILITY AND THE SEC'S PENNY STOCK REGULATIONS.
+TRADING IN THE COMPANY'S STOCK MAY BE RESTRICTED BY THE SEC'S PENNY STOCK REGULATIONS.

-The SEC has adopted regulations which generally define "penny stock" to be any equity security that has a market price (as defined) less than \$5.00 per share or an exercise price of less than \$5.00 per share, subject to certain exceptions.
-Under the penny stock rules, additional sales practice requirements are imposed on broker-dealers who sell to persons other than established customers and "accredited investors."
-The term "accredited investor" refers generally to institutions with assets in excess of \$5,000,000 or individuals with a net worth in excess of \$1,000,000 or annual income exceeding \$200,000 or \$300,000 jointly with their spouse.
+Our stock is categorized as a penny stock.
+The SEC has adopted Rule 15g-9 which generally defines "penny stock" to be any equity security that has a market price (as defined) less than US\$ 5.00 per share or an exercise price of less than US\$ 5.00 per share, subject to certain exclusions, none of which apply to our stock (e.g., net tangible assets in excess of \$2,000,000 or average revenue of at least \$6,000,000 for the last three years).
+Our securities are covered by the penny stock rules, which impose additional sales practice requirements on broker-dealers who sell to persons other than established customers and accredited investors.
 The penny stock rules require a broker-dealer, prior to a transaction in a penny stock not otherwise exempt from the rules, to deliver a standardized risk disclosure document in a form prepared by the SEC which provides information about penny stocks and the nature and level of risks in the penny stock market.
-The broker-dealer also must provide the customer with current bid and offer quotations for the penny stock, the compensation of the broker-dealer and its salesperson in the transaction, and monthly account statements showing the market value of each penny stock held in the customer's account.
-The bid and offer quotations, and the broker-dealer and salesperson compensation information, must be given to the customer or ally or in writing prior to effecting the transaction and must be given to the customer in writing before or with the customer's confirmation.
+The broker-dealer also must provide the customer with current bid and offer quotations for the penny stock had in the transaction, and monthly account statements showing the market value of each penny stock held in the customer's account.
+The bid and offer quotations, and the broker-dealer and salesperson compensation information, must be given to the customer orally or in writing prior to effecting the transaction and must be given to the customer in writing before or with the customer's confirmation.
 In addition, the penny stock rules require that prior to a transaction in a penny stock not otherwise exempt from these rules, the broker-dealer must make a special written determination that the penny stock is a suitable investment for the purchaser and receive the purchaser's written agreement to the transaction.
-These disclosure requirements may have the effect of reducing the level of trading activity in the secondary market for the stock that is subject to broker-dealers to trade in our securities.
+Finally, broker-dealers may not handle penny stocks under \$0.10 per share.